 Dissertation Proposal Preparation and Presentation Timing

-Students must present their dissertation proposal no more than twelve months after successfully completing the oral exam, referred to as area exam.
-In addition, the presentation of the dissertation proposal and the actual dissertation defense (see below) shall be no less than six months apart.
+Students must present their dissertation proposal no more than 12 months after successfully completing the oral exam.
+In addition, the presentation of the dissertation proposal and the actual dissertation defense (see below) shall be no less than 6 months apart.
 The student’s dissertation committee will invite any additional faculty deemed appropriate to that field; this dissertation committee will then conduct the dissertation proposal session.
-Each student’s dissertation committee must be comprised of at least three members, including the research advisor.s At least two of those three members must be full-time MIE faculty members.
+Each student’s dissertation committee must be comprised of at least three members, including the research advisor.
+At least two of those three members must be full-time MIE faculty members.

 Dissertation Course Requirements

 To meet the full-time registration requirement for PhD students who have completed the majority of their course work and not yet reached PhD candidacy, a zero-credit course, Candidacy Preparation—Doctoral (ME 8960), can be taken if needed to fulfill the full-time course registration requirement.
-Candidacy Preparation—Doctoral (ME 8960) is an individual instruction course, billed at 1 semester hour, and graded S or U. Candidacy Preparation—Doctoral (ME 8960) does not have any course content, and students must register in a section for which their research or academic advisor is listed as the “instructor".
+Candidacy Preparation—Doctoral (ME 8960) is an individual instruction course, billed as one semester hour, and graded S or U. Candidacy Preparation—Doctoral (ME 8960) does not have any course content, and students must register in a section for which their research or academic advisor is listed as the “instructor."

 Final Oral (Dissertation Defense) Examination

 All doctoral candidates must pass a final oral exam.
 This exam will be scheduled once the dissertation committee agrees that the candidate’s research is at a stage where it is appropriate for formal presentation and after completion of all other PhD requirements, including all the course work approved in the final program of study.
 The objective of the exam is for the candidate to present and defend the results of the dissertation research and to demonstrate depth of knowledge and significant expertise in the area of that research under questioning from the dissertation committee and other attendees.